SSWConsulting/SSW.People.Profiles/Jeoffrey-Fischer/Jeoffrey-Fischer.md

 Jeoffrey Fischer (PhD) is a **Software Engineer** based at SSW's Sydney office.
 He was born in Strasbourg, France.

-In 2023, fueled by a growing interest in Software Development, Jeoffrey embarked on a career transition by participating in the **FireBootCamp program** at SSW, which provided valuable training and preparation for the world of software engineering.
+**Tech skills** - Jeoffrey embarked on a career transition by participating in the **FireBootCamp** program at SSW, which provided valuable training and preparation for the world of software engineering.
+He brings a tremendous enthusiasm to his current role, showcasing proficiency in various technologies, including **.NET, EF Core, Angular, React, NextJS, SQL databases** and **Microsoft Azure**, all of which contribute to his evolving skills as a valuable team member.

-Jeoffrey brings a growing enthusiasm to his current role, showcasing proficiency in various technologies, including **.NET, EF Core, Angular, React, NextJS, SQL databases** and **Microsoft Azure**, all of which contribute to his evolving skills as a valuable team member.
+**Scrum** - Jeoffrey is a certified **Scrum Master**.
+He enjoys the challenge of balancing his team's happiness with their productivity while making sure the Scrum process flows smoothly during each Sprint.
+Keeping constant communication within the Team members is his mantra to ensure the three pillars of Scrum are continuously followed: Transparency, Inspection and Adaptation.

-Outside of the office, Jeoffrey is either wrestling with the intricacies of mastering those wild John Mayer **guitar** solos or honing his bottoms-up technique at the SSW weekly Friday **pub** sessions.
+**Other interests** - Jeoffrey is a certified **Personal Trainer** (Certificate III & IV of Fitness).
+Outside of the office, he is either wrestling with the intricacies of mastering those wild John Mayer **guitar** solos or honing his bottoms-up technique at the SSW weekly Friday **pub** sessions.
 Alternatively, you might catch him at the **gym** or in the comfort of his home, immersed in **video games**.